 So I looked up Stack’s address in the WIA Callbook and found that he was living in Milling Street Gladesville, in the adjoining suburb from my house in Putney.
 Stephen and I decided to see if we could confirm whether Stack was indeed the person making the harassing calls and try to put a stop to them.

-So one night, I staked out Stack’s house and around 10pm, Stack drove out of his house and proceeded to Gladesville Post Office on Victoria Road Gladesville, where there was a row of public phone boxes.
-I stationed myself in the park on the other side of the road from the Post Office to see what Stack would do.
-As Stephen and I suspected, Stack went into one phone box and made a call that only lasted less than a minute.
+So one evening, I staked out Stack’s house and sure enough around 10pm, Stack drove out of his house and proceeded to the post office on Victoria Road Gladesville, where there was a row of public phone boxes.
+I stationed myself in the park on the other side of the road from the post office to see what Stack would do.
+As I watched him through my binoculars, Stack went into one phone box and appeared to make a call that only lasted less than a minute.
 He then went into the adjacent phone box and made another call of less than one minute.
 He did this with every phone box, working his way around them a number of times.

 I estimated that Stack made well over 50 calls that night, which would have cost him considerable money.
 Back then, a local call from a public phone box was 30 cents, so if Stack made those 50 calls every evening, it would have cost him $15 every night just to annoy us.
 And $15 in 1983 would be the equivalent of probably more than $30 in today's money.
 For somebody to spend that sort of money just to phone people and talk crap in a squeaky voice merely showed me that Stack was bat-shit crazy.